StatelessStudio/ts-mailgun/README.md

 # ts-mailgun
 Typescript Mailgun wrapper for sending emails from NodeJS

-Created and maintained by Stateless Studio: https://stateless.studio
+Created and maintained by [Stateless Studio](https://stateless.studio)

 ## Prerequisites